Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 The "Locate_MxWidget" microflow then defines the scope of the Mendix Page, and then calls the "Locate_MxWidget_in_Locator" microflow, strategy is determined to locate the Widget depending on the type.

 Actions can be performed on a Widget by using microflows from the "WidgetActions" folder.
-The "Generic" subfolder contains Actions that don't require a Locator.
+The "Generic" subfolder contains Actions that don't require a Locator:
+- Click `OK` on a DialogMessage
+- Click on the specified button on a Confirmation Dialog (Proceed / Cancel, etc)
+-

 The "Specific" subfolder contains Actions that can be performed on the respective Mendix Widget, and take a Locator as an input parameter.

 ### Teardown